seancorfield/depstar/README.md

 ## `clojure -X` Usage

-The Clojure CLI is adding a `-X` option to execute a specific function and pass a hash map of arguments.
-See [Executing a function that takes a map](https://clojure.org/reference/deps_and_cli_prerelease#_executing_a_function) in the Deps and CLI reference for details.
+The Clojure CLI added an `-X` option (in 1.10.1.697) to execute a specific function and pass a hash map of arguments.
+See [Executing a function that takes a map](https://clojure.org/reference/deps_and_cli#_executing_a_function) in the Deps and CLI reference for details.

 As of 1.1.117, `depstar` supports this via `hf.depstar/jar` and `hf.depstar/uberjar` which both accept a hash map that mirrors the available command-line arguments: